JetBrains/intellij-sdk-docs/topics/ui/text/inspections.md

 ![](link.png)

 * Two code samples: the code with a problem and the code that bypasses this problem.
 By comparing the good code and the bad code, users can work out what causes the problem and how to avoid it.
-  For example, for "Java | Probable bugs | 'equals()' called on array" adding such an example helps to understand the inspection quicker:
+  For example, for <ui-path>Java | Probable bugs | 'equals()' called on array</ui-path> adding such an example helps to understand the inspection quicker:

 ![](../../../images/ui/inspections/example.png)